OH1KH/WiFiCat/README.md

 	Do same kind of pseudo port for CW interface with console command: socat -v -x pty,link=$HOME/dev/vmodem1,raw,echo=0,waitslave tcp:xxx.xxx.xxx.xxx:50001

+        (Replace line's "tcp" with "udp" if using v3 version and UDP in selected.
+See below.)

 	These pseudo ports close when program quits.
 If you need "always ready" ports use "while loop" console command: